jgod/CCTextScroller/README.md

 See the header and implementation for more detail (it's really simple).

 ## License

-Copyright 2014 Justin Godesky.
+Copyright Justin Godesky.
-Released under the MIT License.
+Released under the AGPLv3 License.